Southwest Chapter

 The Parkinson’s Foundation Community Grants program supports programs that further the health, wellness and education of the Parkinson’s community.
 We help people with Parkinson’s live better lives, today.

-In the 2023 grant cycle, we awarded two local grants to community programs.
-These Community Grants are made possible through the support of donors.
+Every year, we award local grants to community programs.
+Parkinson's Foundation Community Grants are made possible through the support of donors.
+Check for programs funded in your area.

 Contact Us